-Insured by the Federal Housing Administration (FHA), HECM stands for Home Equity Conversion Mortgage.
+Insured by the Federal Housing Administration (FHA), (HECM) stands for Home Equity Conversion Mortgage.
 What are Home Equity Conversion Mortgages, you may wonder?
 An FHA HECM loan, also known as an FHA reverse mortgage, is a type of home loan where a borrower aged 62 or older can pull some of the equity from their home without paying a monthly mortgage payment or moving out of their home.
+Borrowers are responsible for paying property taxes, homeowner’s insurance, and for home maintenance.
 The funds from this equity can be disbursed to the borrower in a few ways, including a HECM Line of Credit.

 About a Home Equity Line of Credit or HELOC